In-HousevsRemoteDevelopmentTeam,WhichDeliversBetterResults?

 What is the cost difference between in-house and remote teams?+

-Most startups should hire a technical co-founder or CTO in-house, then build the rest of the team remotely.
+Most startups should hire a technical co-founder or CTO in-house, then build the rest of the product with a remote team.
 This gives you architectural control with cost-efficient execution.
-Geminate remote teams start at $3,000/month per developer.
+Geminate Solutions builds with you as a remote dedicated team partner.

 Can I switch from in-house to remote later?+

 Yes.
-Many companies add remote developers alongside their in-house team first, then shift more capacity to remote as they build confidence in the process.
-Geminate makes this transition smooth with a paid trial week.
+Many companies add a remote team alongside their in-house engineers first, then shift more of the build to the remote team as they build confidence in the process.
+Geminate Solutions makes this transition smooth with a paid pilot sprint.

 Which has better developer availability?+